 After conversations with warranty teams for car manufacturers, one thing was very clear, very quickly.
 It's one thing to run through standard processes after confirming that a part is genuine, but things become much more complicated when counterfeit, black market or end-of-life parts enter the fray.

 The automotive industry has thrown around several ideas to combat counterfeiting.
 These range from embedding radio frequency tags directly into the parts, to 3D printing them on-site.
 But many of these ideas are either too expensive, impractical or have not yet matured.

 Distributed ledgers offer companies the ability to add a record of each and every part on a blockchain as soon as they’re created.
 These records are essentially digital twins to the spare parts, and add a layer of verifiable authenticity.
 They can not be copied or forged.

 They also allow vendors to update their digital signatures.
 The ability to update records in such a way goes beyond simply tracking parts.

 Service centres, for instance, can access this data and use it to track whether parts need to be replaced before they wear out.
 Manufacturers can set up open marketplaces for parts and IP designs, where car owners can view reputation scores to help them decide which parts to buy.

-When issues with parts are unearthed, companies are often forced to issue recalls for specific models and models, which can be very, very expensive.
-This often happens because the manufacturers are not uniquely identified every part of a vehicle.
+When issues with parts are unearthed, companies are often forced to issue recalls for specific models which can be very, very expensive.
+This often happens because the manufacturers have not uniquely identified every part of the vehicle.
 A defective part may be fitted in just a few hundred cars, but companies may recall thousands of mishaps, driving up recall costs and disturbing customers unnecessarily.
 Just take BMW's recent recall of over 300,000 cars.

 Blockchains can play an important part in eliminating this problem, by letting manufacturers know which defective parts were fitted in specific vehicles.
 VIN numbers, instead of a whole range of vehicles.